diego-codes/leaflet-workshop/README.md

 Unlike traditional GIS (Geographic Information Systems) tools like Esri's ArcGIS or the freeware QGIS, Leaflet uses the full power of the web to create dynamic maps based on any data.
 GIS tools tend to focus more on static mapmaking whereas Leaflet is a tool designed to be used for the web.

 ## When is Leaflet a good tool to use over D3.js?
 Any situation where you want to overlay geographic data over detailed maps like streets maps or topography, Leaflet is a good tool to use.
-Through the use of layers called "tiles", you can set many different maps as the base of your visualization, like streets, topography, {OTHER EXAMPLE}.
-And this doesn't just work for Earth, you can create maps that are based on a different body of mass like Mars, the Sun, etc.
+Through the use of layers called "tiles", you can set many different maps as the base of your visualization, like streets, topography, or territory boundaries.

 The nice thing about Leaflet is that it provides standard interactive mapping controls like zooming, panning, and tile rendering based on zoom levels.
-And unlike Google Maps, you can use Javascript to write script that react to these types of interactions.
+And unlike Google Maps, you can use Javascript to write script that reacts to these types of interactions.

 ### Demonstration of benefits